muschellij2/SINATRA/README.md

 The purpose of this branch is to provide the exact scripts/code used to produce to the simulation and real data results in the SINATRA manuscript.

+## Scripts
+The relevant locations for the scripts used to generate each figure, and process the data for each figure are located under Scripts/figure_generation.

 ## Simulations

 ## Further additions